cubercsl/autotable/README.md

 * Spectator mode
 * Room passwords for spectating and playing
 * Some minor bug fixes
-* Backpork upstream unseat function
+* Backport some upstream useful things

 The documentation below is somewhat out of date, but you can still get the project running locally with make as described.